negiiirah/Literature-Review-On-Digitalization-Of-Conveyor-Belt/README.md

   ![Figure 1.6](fig7.jpg)

 These developments were paralleled by the growing complexity of industrial operations, demanding more sophisticated material handling solutions.
 The evolution of conveyor belts from simple mechanical devices to complex systems capable of handling diverse materials across various industries illustrates this shift.
-Today, conveyor belts are integral to the operations of warehouses, manufacturing plants, and distribution centers, among others.
+Today, conveyor belts are integral to the operations of warehouses, manufacturing plants, and distribution centers, among others.[1]

 In conclusion, the history of conveyor belts is a rich narrative of innovation, adaptation, and technological advancement.
 From ancient mechanisms for water elevation to critical components of modern industrial and logistical operations, conveyor belts have continuously evolved to meet the changing needs of society.
 This journey not only highlights the ingenuity of past inventors but also sets the stage for future innovations in material handling technology.
 As industries continue to grow and evolve, the conveyor belt's role in facilitating efficient production and distribution processes remains undisputed, promising further advancements and applications in the years to come.[1]